 Leech Lake Legacy is an animal welfare organization for the benefit of animals and their owners on Leech Lake Reservation in northern Minnesota.

 Formed in 2011 to address the placement and transport needs of animals in the local impound, the programs of Leech Lake Legacy have grown and expanded to improve the health Leech Lake Reservation's companion and community animals through subsidized wellness and spay/neuter services, and to reduce the number of stray and unwanted animals by placing them with and transporting them to partner shelters and rescues.
-We operate out of our own building in Cass Lake, Minnesota, acquired in March 2020.
+We operate out of our own building in Cass Lake, Minnesota, purchased in March 2020, and mobile spay/neuter unit, put into service in April 2021.
 Our roots are firmly planted in Cass Lake and Leech Lake Reservation.

-Surrender & Transport: Stray and surrendered animals are entrusted to us for placement with and transport to partner shelters and rescues.
+Placement & Transport: Surrendered animals are entrusted to us for placement with and transport to partner shelters and rescues.
 Those partner shelters and rescues arrange for adoption.
-Over 16,700 animals have found their way to new homes via weekly transports!
-Sick or injured animals in our Surrender & Transport program receive veterinary care if needed before being delivered to our partner shelters and rescues.
-And because we can do more for animals by working together, we coordinate our Surrender & Transport efforts with surrounding communities so that we can make the most use of our resource.
+Since 2011, over 22,000 animals have found their way to new homes!
+Sick or injured animals receive veterinary care if needed before being delivered to our partner shelters and rescues.
+And because we can do more for animals by working together, we coordinate our efforts with surrounding communities so that we can make the most use of our resource.

 Wellness: Subsidized wellness services are available for the companion and community animals of Leech Lake Reservation.
 Exams, vaccines, flea/tick and heartworm preventative, nail trims, and treatment of minor illnesses and injuries are all available during our Wellness clinics.
 Veterinarians and veterinary technicians volunteer their time and talents, which we supplement with donated and purchased supplies and medications.
 With the aid of new clinic software, we now operate wellness by appointment.
-Over 6,600 patients have been seen in our Wellness clinics!
+Since 2011, over 7,600 patients have been seen in our Wellness clinics!